anabr4/Exoplanet-Star-Classification/README.md

     $ rm -r Exoplanet-Star-Classification</code></pre>

 ## Conclusion
+In this project, we have analyzed all the necessary steps to obtain a Deep Learning classifier.
+Starting with the visualization and analysis of the data that we would use to train our model, followed by preprocessing to optimize it and facilitate learning as much as possible—even before training begins—and finally exploring various ways to optimize the model for the best possible performance, both through the structure of the neural network architecture (choosing the one that produced the best results) and through the optimization of the learning process and the metrics used to evaluate the model.

+We obtained a good classifier when analyzing the ROC AUC score, although it is clear that, based on the F1 score, there is still room to further improve the model.
+Additionally, we must consider that the data used for training and validating our model could have been larger in size and that they have a very low representation of the class of interest, exoplanet-hosting stars, so the validation is not entirely stable despite applying several measures to mitigate this issue.

+In any case, this has been a very enriching project to get started and learn the foundations of Machine Learning.
 ## References
 [1] Priyadarshini, I., & Puri, V. (2021).
 A convolutional neural network (CNN) based ensemble model for exoplanet detection.
 Earth Science Informatics, 14(2), 735-747.<br>
 [2] Chawla, N. V., Bowyer, K. W., Hall, L. O., & Kegelmeyer, W. P. (2002).
 SMOTE: synthetic minority over-sampling technique.
 Journal of artificial intelligence research, 16, 321-357.<br>